Back to the top

 Task

 The Bürgerrat Klima was tasked with making recommendations for how Germany can fulfill its contribution to the goals of the Paris Climate Agreement (limiting global warming to well below 2 degrees, and if possible, to 1.5 degrees), with due consideration to social, economic, and environmental factors.
+The Assembly encouraged more ambitious and effective climate policy to realise Germany’s commitment to the Paris Agreement by presenting the results to politicians during the 2021 federal election campaign, government coalition negotiations and the formation of the parliament.

-Commitment to respond
+Commitment to Respond

 No formal link to the political process.
 The Assembly was timed to influence pre-election public debate, positioning of parties and coalition negotiations following federal elections.